GluuFederation/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

 errorReasonEnabled                                 | Boolean value specifying whether to return detailed reason of the error from AS.
 Default value is false. removeRefreshTokensForClientOnLogout               | Boolean value specifying whether to remove Refresh Tokens on logout.
 Default value is false. skipRefreshTokenDuringRefreshing                   | Boolean value specifying whether to return Refresh Tokens from Token Endpoint during refreshing (`grant_type=refresh_token`).
-Default value is false (return token).
+Default value is false (return token). dynamicRegistrationAllowedPasswordGrantScopes      | Specifies allowed scopes if client has grant_type=password.
+Otherwise ignored.
+It's also ignored when list is empty.

 ### Brute Force Protection